-Getting out and about and enjoying some fun on your self-catering holiday in the Lake District is a great way of ensuring your trip is truly memorable.
+Getting out and about and enjoying some fun things to do on your self-catering holiday in the Lake District is a great way of ensuring your trip is truly memorable.

 Activities include everything from thrill seeking adventures to trips down memory lane and opportunities to explore unusual sites and attractions which exist nowhere else in the world.

-Here, we’ve picked out some fun things to see and do in the Lake District for all kinds of travellers.
+Here, we’ve picked out some of our favourite fun things to see and do in the Lake District for all kinds of travellers.

 Visiting Lake Windermere is always a breath-taking experience.
 But this corner of the country comes into its own by water.
 With more than 10 miles to travel between Ambleside and Newby Bridge, you can while away a leisurely morning or afternoon on cruise boat – with the opportunity to jump off wherever takes your fancy – or simply swan up and down enjoying the views.